-The calculation of the coefficient of dynamical friction is done by assuming that only dark matter particles that move slower than the inspiraling BH contribute to the decelerating force.
+The calculation of the coefficient of dynamical friction is done by assuming that only DM particles that move slower than the inspiraling object contribute to the decelerating force.
 This corresponds to Chandrasekhar's result that stars moving faster than an inspiraling object have a negligible contribution to dynamical friction \cite{Chandrasekhar1943a,BinneyAndTremaine}.
-However, this approximation has been shown to break down when the gravitational potential around the binary is nearly Keplerian, as it is in the case under consideration. \cite{2012ApJ...745...83A} and \cite{2017ApJ...840...31D} showed that in a cusp where the density falls of more slowly than $\rho \propto r^{-1}$, the contribution of the fast-moving particles to the fictional force becomes dominant and cannot be neglected.
+However, this approximation has been shown to break down when the gravitational potential around the binary is nearly Keplerian, as it is the case under consideration. \cite{2012ApJ...745...83A} and \cite{2017ApJ...840...31D} showed that in a cusp where the density falls off more slowly than $\rho \propto r^{-1}$, the contribution of the fast-moving particles to the fictional force becomes dominant and cannot be neglected.

-In this work, we present a proof of concept analysis of the evolution of a massive binary in a dark matter cusp.
-For the first time, we include the dynamical friction force due to dark matter particles moving faster than the inspiral BH.
+In this work, we present a proof-of-concept analysis of the evolution of a massive binary in a DM cusp.
+For the first time, we include the dynamical friction force due to DM particles moving faster than an inspiraling black hole (BH).
 We compare to the standard treatment, and quantify the error made when this term is neglected.

-We begin in Section \S\ref{formulation} by introducing our formulation, including the orbit averaged equations that describe the binary evolution due to dynamical friction and energy loss due to GW radiation.
-In \S\ref{effectorb} we explore the effect of the additional dynamical friction term on the orbital decay time of the binary, the evolution of its eccentricity, and study their dependence on the density profile slope.
-Finally, in \S\ref{effectorb} we study the effect on the dephasing of the GW signal emitted by the binary.
+We begin in Section \S\ref{formulation} by introducing our formulation, including the orbit-averaged equations that describe the binary evolution due to dynamical friction and energy loss due to GW radiation.
+In \S\ref{effectorb} we explore the effect of the additional dynamical friction term on the orbital decay time of the binary, the evolution of its eccentricity, and study their dependence on the density profile slope of the DM spike.
+Finally, in \S\ref{dephasing} we study the effect on the dephasing of the GW signal emitted by the binary.
 In \S\ref{conc} we summarize our main results and conclude.